Whilst many law firms talk about being ‘different’, we are.

 One definition of “virtual” is “almost or nearly as described, but not completely or according to strict definition”.
 Under that definition are we “almost” a law firm?
 Are we missing something?
 Well yes…we are missing the mahogany smoked desks, the dusty law books, the lock-step hierarchy model, the antiquated long-winded legalese speak and writing, and the charging you for every second we think about your matter.

-What we are not missing is the attention to detail, the unwavering commitment to make your life easier, and to be the best at what we do so that you can focus on what you do best.
+What our online law firm isn’t missing is the attention to detail, the unwavering commitment to make your life easier, and to be the best at what we do so that you can focus on what you do best.

 Another meaning of virtual is “occurring or existing primarily online.”
 That’s how we started and that’s how many of our clients prefer to be served.
 However, we are not “bots”, we do exist, and we are in Australia.
 Despite our “virtual” offering, our head office is based in Sydney, but we use technology (email, telephone and online conferencing tools) to allow our team members to work remotely from anywhere in Australia.

 So, to sum it up, being a “virtual firm” is about flexibility – so we can serve you in the way that you want your legal services delivered, providing the legal solutions without the fuss.

 Meet the LawBase Team